gboehl/dynare/doc/manual/source/examples.rst

     Baseline New Keynesian Model estimated in *Fernández-Villaverde (2010)*.
 It demonstrates how to use an explicit steady state file to update parameters and call a numerical solver.

+``Ramsey_Example.mod``

+    File demonstrating how to conduct optimal policy experiments in a simple New Keynesian model either under commitment (Ramsey) or using optimal simple rules (OSR)